rc4l/DiscordKarmaBot/README.md

 - Make sure you have the correct node/npm version specified within the "engines" object in package.json.
 If you're on windows you probably [need this](https://github.com/coreybutler/nvm-windows) to manage node versions.
 - Create an application + bot from the [Discord Developer Portal](https://discord.com/developers/applications), save the token somewhere, and also enable `Message Content Intent` within the `Bot` menu on their portal.
 Also make sure the bot is in a discord server and has the following permissions enabled:
 `
-Read Messages/View Channels
+Read Messages/View Channels,
-Send Messages
+Send Messages,
-Manage Messages
+Manage Messages,
-Read Message History
+Read Message History,
 Add Reactions
 `
 This should all add up to `76864` within their bot permissions calculator inside the portal.